 The number of viral video views of Nolan’s inspirational song, Take It To the Lord in Prayer, as performed by the Aeolians of Oakwood University.

 The number of African American Heritage Hymnals sold since publication in 2001.
-Nolan is the Chief Music Editor of this landmark bestseller published by GIA Publications.
+Lauded by musicologist Dr. Wyatt Tee Walker as "probably the most important addition to Protestant hymnody within the past century," Nolan is the Chief Music Editor of this landmark bestseller published by GIA Publications (Chicago).

 The units sold of Nolan’s 21-track debut CD, inSpiration (2006, 2008).
 This debut project featured the hit songs, Take It to the Lord in Prayer and We Bless Your Name.